LBHackney-IT/my-rent-account/README.md

     yarn dev

+Update your hosts file and add this line to make the Google Single Sign On work:
+127.0.0.1   dev.myrentaccount.hackney.gov.uk

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://dev.myrentaccount.hackney.gov.uk:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.